Magnitude 6.8 quake strikes southern Sumatra, Indonesia -EMSC | International

 An earthquake of magnitude 6.8 struck southern Sumatra in Indonesia on Wednesday, the European Mediterranean Seismological Centre (EMSC) said.

-The quake was at a depth of 40 km (25 miles), EMSC said, revised from an earlier depth of 15 km.
+The quake was at a depth of 10 km (6.21 miles), EMSC and the U.S. Geological Survey (USGS) said.
 No tsunami is expected from the quake, it said.

 Indonesia sits on the Pacific's seismically active "Ring of Fire" and often suffers deadly earthquakes and tsunamis.